masumsoft/express-cassandra/docs/schema.md

 - `table_name` provides the ability to use a different name for the actual table in cassandra.
 By default the lowercased modelname is used as the table name.
 But if you want a different table name instead, then you may want to use this optional field to specify the custom name for your cassandra table.

 - `methods` allows you to define custom methods for your instances.
+This can be useful when a single model method should act on various fields and therefore cannot be mapped to a virtual field, or when an asynchronous operation is required for reading or updating a field, such as hashing a password or retrieving related data against a database.

 When you instantiate a model, every field you defined in schema is automatically a property of your instances.
 So, you can write: